django-salesforce/django-salesforce/README.rst

 Advanced usage
 --------------
+-  **Multiple Inheritance from Abstract Models** - Many Salesforce models use the same sets of fields, but using a single inheritance tree would be too complicated and fragile.
+Proxy models and mixins are also supported.

 -  **Testing** - By default, tests will be run against the SFDC connection specified in settings.py, which will substantially increase testing time.